rudidude86/gura-lang.github.io/documents/File-Operation.md

 ### {{ page.chapter }}.3.3.
 Stream Instance for Standard Input/Output

-There are three `stream` instances that access standard input and output, which are assigned to variables in `sys` module.
+There are three `stream` instances for the access to standard input and output, which are assigned to variables in `sys` module.

 * `sys.stdin` &hellip; Standard input that retrieves data from key board.